ydahal1/ydahal1/jokes.md

-Did you hear about the Mexican train killer?
-He had loco motives
+How much does a hipster weigh?
+An instagram.

 [
-Tue Apr 29 00:27:40 UTC 2025
+Wed Apr 30 00:27:19 UTC 2025
  ]